shenshanyoumu/download-git-repo-annotations/README.md

 The `repository` parameter defaults to the `master` branch, but you can specify a branch or tag as a URL fragment like `owner/name#my-branch`.
 In addition to specifying the type of where to download, you can also specify a custom origin like `gitlab:custom.com:owner/name`.
-Custom origin will default to HTTPS unless protocol is specified.
+Custom origin will default to `https` or `git@` for http and clone downloads respectively, unless protocol is specified.
 Feel free to submit an issue or pull request for additional origin options.

 #### destination